redhat-performance/quads/CONTRIBUTING.md

 ```

 #### Reloading Environment after Changes
-* Since we're using containers, any changes you make in the checked out repo and local branch in `/opt/docker/quads` can be reloaded via Docker.
+* Since we're using containers, any changes you make in the checked out repo and local branch in `/opt/container/quads` can be reloaded via Podman.

 ```
-docker-compose -f docker-compose.yml down
+podman-compose -f container-compose.yml down
 ```

-* Now bring it up again with your new code since the `/opt/docker/quads` volume is mapped.
+* Now bring it up again with your new code since the `/opt/container/quads` volume is mapped.

 ```
-docker-compose -f docker-compose.yml up -d
+podman-compose -f container-compose.yml up -d
 ```

 ### Make a Commit, Submit Review